-Scupper

-6.2 T-Top Drainage (Optional)
+7.3 Leaning Post and T-Top Drainage

 There is a hole drilled in one of the leg bases to prevent water from being trapped within the leg and provide a wire chase for accessories.
-A small hole is drilled in the tubing at the base of the other legs, that are not drilled for a wire chase, to allow water to drain.
+A small hole is drilled in the tubing at the base of legs that are not drilled for a wire chase, to allow water to drain.

 ALWAYS MAKE SURE THE LEG DRAIN HOLES ARE CLEAR WHEN THE BOAT IS LAID UP FOR THE WINTER.
+WATER TRAPPED INSIDE THE T-TOP OR LEANING POST LEGS COULD FREEZE AND CAUSE THE LEGS TO SPLIT.

+7.4 Bilge Drainage

-WATER TRAPPED INSIDE THE T-TOP LEGS COULD FREEZE AND CAUSE THE LEGS TO SPLIT.
-6.3 Bilge Drainage The bilge pump is activated both manually, by a switch in the helm station, and automatically by a float switch built into the bilge pump.
+The bilge pump is activated both manually, by a switch in the helm station, and automatically by a float switch located next to the pump in the bilge.
 The automatic float switch remains activated when the battery switch is in the "OFF" position.
 All bilge pumps pump water out of thru hulls located above the waterline in the hull.

-Bilge Pump with Auto Float Switch Note: See Electrical Systems for additional information on bilge pump operation.
+Bilge Pump with Auto Float Switch

+Note: See Electrical Systems for additional information on bilge pump operation.

 IMPORTANT: Any oil spilled in the bilge must be thoroughly removed and properly disposed of before operating the bilge pumps.
 The discharge of oil from the bilge is illegal and subject to a fine.

-THE FEDERAL WATER POLLUTION CONTROL ACT PROHIBITS THE DISCHARGE OF OIL OR OILY WASTE INTO OR UPON THE NAVIGABLE WATERS OF THE UNITED STATES OR THE WATERS OF THE CONTIGUOUS ZONE IF SUCH DISCHARGES CAUSE A FILM OR SHEEN UPON OR A DISCOLORATION OF THE SURFACE OF THE WATER, OR CAUSES A SLUDGE OR EMULSION BENEATH THE SURFACE OF THE WATER.
+THE FEDERAL WATER POLLUTION CONTROL ACT PROHIBITS THE DISCHARGE OF OIL OR OILY WASTE INTO OR UPON THE NAVIGABLE WATERS OF THE UNITED STATES OR THE WATERS OF THE CONTIGUOUS ZONE IF SUCH DISCHARGE CAUSES A FILM OR SHEEN UPON, OR A DISCOLORATION OF THE SURFACE OF THE WATER, OR CAUSES A SLUDGE OR EMULSION BENEATH THE SURFACE OF THE WATER.
 VIOLATORS ARE SUBJECT TO A PENALTY OF \$5,000.

 CERTAIN BULKHEAD AREAS ARE SEALED IN ACCORDANCE WITH U.S. COAST GUARD REGULATIONS THAT WERE IN EFFECT AT THE DATE OF MANUFACTURE OF THE BOAT.
 ANY MODIFICATIONS TO THESE BULKHEADS SHOULD BE IN ACCORDANCE WITH THE U.S. COAST GUARD REGULATIONS.

+7.5 Fishbox and Storage Compartment Drainage

-6.4 Fishbox Drainage The fishbox is drained by gravity.
-Water drains out of a thru hull fitting located in the hull side above the waterline.
-The fishbox and drain strainer should be flushed out and cleaned after each use.
-6.5 Livewell Drains (Optional) The livewell drains by gravity to an overboard thru hull located in the hull side just above the waterline.
-The overflow in the livewell drains into the overboard drain.
-6.6 Console Cooler Drains The console cooler is drained by gravity.
+The fishbox and storage compartment located in the bow are drained by gravity.
+The fishbox drains overboard out of a thru hull fitting located in the hull side above the waterline and the bow storage box drains into the bilge.

+7.6 Sink and Livewell Drains

+All sinks and livewells, provided with fresh or raw water, drain by gravity to overboard thru hulls located in the hull sides just above the waterline.
+The overflows in the livewells drain into the overboard drains.

+7.7 Console Cooler Drain

+The console cooler is drained by gravity.
 Water is channeled from the cooler to the cockpit sole and then overboard through the scuppers.
+The cooler should be flushed out and cleaned after each use.

+7.8 Maintenance

-The cooler should be flushed out and cleaned after each use 6.7 Maintenance It is essential that the following items be done periodically to maintain proper drainage of your boat: - Clean the cockpit drain rails with a hose to remove debris that can block water drainage. - Clean the bilge pump strainers of debris and check the bilge for foreign material that can cause the automatic switches to malfunction. - Flush all gravity drains with fresh water to keep them clean and free flowing. - Clean and flush the fishbox with soap and fresh water or a bilge cleaner after each use to keep it clean and fresh.
+It is essential that the following items be done periodically to maintain proper drainage of your boat:

+- Clean the cockpit drain rails with a hose to remove debris that can block water drainage. - Clean the bilge pump strainers of debris and check the bilge for foreign material that can cause the automatic switches to malfunction. - · Flush all gravity drains with fresh water to keep them clean and free flowing. - Clean and flush the fishboxes and livewells with soap and fresh water or a bilge cleaner after each use to keep them clean and fresh.

-Note: All drains and pumps must be properly winterized before winter layup.
+ALL DRAINS AND PUMPS MUST BE PROPERLY WINTERIZED BEFORE WINTER LAY-UP.